TheMichaelHope/ParaAI/README.md

 [Here is a link to do just that (you need to be signed in to the bot account already)](https://developer.twitter.com/en/apply-for-access).

 ### Step 3: Create a Twitter app in the bot's name.
-After getting approved for your developer account, you should be met with a page to create an account.
+After getting approved for your developer account, you should be met with a page to create an application.

 Just in case, [here is a link to the page](https://developer.twitter.com/en/apps).